 The counseling staff provides procedures for referrals and consultation, and links to websites that will increase understanding of the role of emotion in learning.
-Counselors are available to consult with faculty and staff at any time during normal business hours (8:00 am - 8:00 pm Monday and Thursday, 8:00am - 5:00 pm Tuesday, Wednesday, Friday) either via phone or in person.
-In the case of emergencies, counselors will make immediate adjustments to the office schedule to see a student in crisis or be available to consult with a faculty or staff member.
+Counselors are available to consult with faculty and staff at any time during normal business hours (8:00 am-4:30 pm, Monday-Friday) either via in person or telehealth appointment.
+In the case of emergencies, counselors will make every effort to see a student in crisis or be available to consult with a faculty or staff member.